Move Semantis: Two Nice Properties

 • a non-constant rvalue reference.

 The non-constant rvalue reference has a higher priority than the constant lvalue reference.
 A copy constructor or a copy assignment operator expects its arguments as a constant lvalue reference.
 A move constructor or a move assignment operator expects its arguments as a non-constant rvalue reference.
-What sounds a little bit confusing has a very nice property.
+What sounds a little bit confusing has a lovely property.

 Keep the performance in your mind